Saudi Journal of Language Studies

 - Mekheimer, M. A., & Fageeh, A. I. (2025).
 Prioritizing information over grammar: a behavioral investigation of information density and rhetorical discourse effects on EFL listening comprehension.
 Discover Education, 4(1), 24.
 Click here for a summary of the paper.

 - Rababah, L. M., Alqaryouti, M. H., Huwari, I. F., Alruzzi, K., & Al-Khasawneh, F. M. (2025).
-The Impact of Gamification on Motivating Middle-Aged EFL Students and Enhancing Vocabulary Acquisition in Jordan. language learning, 42, 45.
+The Impact of Gamification on Motivating Middle-Aged EFL Students and Enhancing Vocabulary Acquisition in Jordan.
+Language Learning, 42, 45.
 Click here for a summary of the paper.

 - Otaif, F. A., & Asiri, A. (2025).
 'Why do they not want to play with me?': a multimodal critical discourse analysis of the construction of colourism in cartoon films.
 Multimodal Communication, (0).
 Click here for a summary of the paper.